thstamod/thstamod/README.md

 I have graduated from TEI of Athens with BSc. as informatics engineer.
 I work as a professional front-end developer since 2014.
 Additionally, in my mind, programming is a big puzzle, therefore I like to work on my side projects just for fun.
 As a result, I gain more experience as well.
 I enjoy working as part of a team because in my opinion more things can be achieved as a team rather than as individuals.
 Currently, I am working on vuejs project but to be honest I prefer reactjs.

 Before the covid era, I was enjoying traveling around Europe and seeing different cultures.
-Also, I am a rookie tennis player and amateur photographer. 😊
+Also, I am runner, a rookie tennis player and amateur photographer. 😊

 ### projects
 If you like to contribute, feel free to do it!